 Q. I have often wondered what would have happened if the Jews had truly and officially accepted Jesus as Messiah; if the Lord’s reception on Palm Sunday had permeated the entire nation of Israel.
 Based on your broad knowledge and understanding of what Scripture reveals, can you speculate what would have been the course of history in the past 2,000 years?

 A. Had the Jews accepted Jesus as their Messiah on that first Palm Sunday, they would have allowed Him to die for their sins as the Scriptures foretold and God’s Law required.
-(Their rejection didn’t cause His death, it merely rendered His death meaningless to them.)
+We know that the Old Testament remedy for sin was only temporary until the Messiah came to provide the permanent remedy.
+Therefore, their rejection didn’t cause His death, it merely rendered His death meaningless to them.

 Upon His resurrection three days later they would have hailed Him as their eternal King and together they would have set about expelling the Romans.